 Champaign, Urbana councils hear presentation on airline incentive

 Feb.
-14—URBANA — Willard Airport generates $14 million in taxes per year, consultant Jack Penning with Volaire Aviation told Urbana City Council on Monday night.
+16—URBANA — Willard Airport generates $14 million in taxes per year, consultant Jack Penning with Volaire Aviation told the Urbana City Council this week.

 However, adding new routes could up the ante even more.